espadrine/espadrine.github.com/blog/src/wordle-perfect-play-with-generic-methods.md

 ![Diagram of our MCTS optimizer](../assets/perfect-play-with-generic-methods/diagram.png)

+I call it the Action Value Tree Search (AVTS).
 It is far from the first generic MDP optimizer.
 AlphaGo is a famous example, although I’d argue it is a bit more complex, as it hinges on plugging in both a policy estimator and a value estimator